acsauk/node_js_string_saver/README.md

 # node_js_string_saver

-A simple node.js app that allows a user to store a string of their choice using a unique identifier and retrieve this back by entering the UID again.
+A simple node.js app that allows a user to store a string of their choice using a unique identifier and retrieve this back by navigating to a URL that corresponds to the note ID.

-##User stories - MVP
+## User stories - MVP

 As a user with something to say, so I can access a copy of my notes from anywhere,